 The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
-The Contractor has investigated the de-sulphurisation system, CHPs and the ASP, the potential causes for the exceedance were identified.
+The Contractor has investigated the de-sulphurisation system, CHPs the ASP and the Standby Flaring Gas Unit, the potential causes for the exceedance were identified.